gianni-rosato/svt-av1-psy/README.md

 Allows the encoder to accept content with odd width and/or height (e.g. 1920x817px).
 Gone are the "Source Width/Height must be even for YUV_420 colorspace" messages.

+- `Reduced minimum width/height requirements`

+Allows the encoder to accept content with width and/or height as small as 4 pixels (e.g. 32x18px).

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: